cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 ## Caching

-Since proxies modify existing methods, they're very useful for adding on hidden efficiencies.
+Since proxies _filter access_ to existing methods, they're very useful for adding on hidden efficiencies.
 Caching is a great example -- and something you'll be doing in your Server sprint.

 ~~~admonish warning title="For your sprint!"
 See the lecture capture and the livecode example in the `caching` folder for more of the caching demo.